Paprika is one of the common spices used in many cuisines worldwide. It gets the chili powder when it is spicy. Otherwise, it is sweet or smoked.

-Which peppers is best to make paprika?
+Which peppers are best to make paprika?

 It is a long skinny pepper with vibrant red color at maturity.
 Corbacci is a sweet pepper with thin walls.
 The plant is fast-growing and produces prolifically compared to other sweet pepper plants.